pallets-eco/flask-security/docs/features.rst

 The :py:data:`SECURITY_USERNAME_RECOVERY` option adds an endpoint that allows users to recover a forgotten username (via email).

+The :py:data:`SECURITY_CHANGE_USERNAME` option adds an endpoint that can be used by authenticated users to change their username.

 Email Confirmation
 ------------------
 If :ref:`configured<configuration:Confirmable>`, your application